 Revolut* has quite a few revenue sources.
 Here are a few.
 Firstly, it's most obvious, is the premium service costing £6.99 per month.
 I do not use the premium service myself but, amongst other features, it doubles the free ATM withdrawals limit to £400/€400 and global medical insurance is included.

-Revolut also provides personal loans through Revolut Credit, where it generates income from interest charged on outstanding balances.
+They also provide personal loans through Revolut Credit, where it generates income from interest charged on outstanding balances.
 Additionally, any time you spend with the card, Revolut gets a cut of the payment processing fee paid by merchants to MasterCard/Visa.

 You can view your spending by category (eg. travel, restaurants, groceries), merchant (eg. Starbucks) and country.
 The country tab might be more useful on a multi-location trip.
 This makes you more conscious of your spending and frankly this should be a service most banks offer in general.
 If you are wondering how this works, every time you make a transaction with a merchant there is a code tied to that transaction.
 This allows companies like Revolut*, Amex etc. to track how much you spend in each category.